Package Handling

 Generally speaking, a supply chain consultant (or consulting firm) offers a range of services; some focus on specific industries or service offerings.
 These might include evaluating and implementing supply chain solutions that foster a lean operation, such as labor analysis, transportation services, business analytics, distribution automation, fulfillment strategies, network optimization, real estate procurement, regulatory compliance, and more.

-Organizations typically partner with a consultant who brings expertise in an area outside their core focus to help them solve a challenge or to provide a service.
+Organizations typically partner with a supply chain consultant who brings expertise in an area outside their core focus to help them solve a challenge or to provide a service.
 A consultant will analyze your business data – your existing workforce, workflow processes, inventory, order data, operations, and more – to determine a strategy that addresses your unique challenge (or challenges).
 That strategy will include a set of business rules that help guide the implementation of a software or system.

 System integrators may be aligned exclusively with a specific original equipment manufacturer (OEM) or brand for more favorable pricing; others are system agnostic, giving them the ability to leverage equipment from different OEMs create the optimal solution for a facility while being even more cost competitive.
 Either way, an integrator will develop a solution internally or take the strategy specified by the consultant and configure your final system solution to satisfy the specified business rules.